ucsb-cs24/s19/backup_pa/pa02/pa02_new.md

 * Makefile // generate two executables- the first should be called ```movies``` and the second should be called ```tests```.
 The command ```make tests``` should RUN (not just compile) all the test code to unit test your classes and methods

 ## Approach
 You are given 3 pairs of input files, each pair contains 20,100 and 1000 movies respectively.
 The only difference between files in a pair is the way movies are ordered.
 In one case movies appear alphabetically in the file while in the other case they appear in random order.
-As discussed in lecture, the order of inserting values into a BST affect its structure and hence the running time.
-Your goal is to investigate how the running time of search relates to the "depth" of a movie in the BST.
-The depth of a movie in the BST is the number of edges on the path from the root to the node containing the movie.
-For example, the root is at depth 0.
+As discussed in the lecture, the order of inserting values into a BST affects its structure and hence the running time.
+Your goal is to investigate how the running time of search relates to the depth of a movie in the BST.
+The depth of a movie in the BST is the number of nodes on the path from the root to the node containing the movie.
+For example, the root will be at depth 0.

 The file will be of this format File1(input_1.csv) and File2(input_2.csv).
 You will then create your BST and insert the movies in the same order as that of the files.
 The node in BST will store information such as movie_name, rating, level.
-You will also be given two movie names for each pair that needs to be searched.
-You need to search for these two movies along with your "favorite" movie among the movies given in the input file but different from those provided by us.
-You also have to time your search (using time.h or other libraries) and then report them in a seperate file.
-So for each input file, you will record 3 searches and in total, you should have 18 records.
-You will also implement an extra function that will compute the average of all movies that begin with a particular letter (passed as input).
-An example of execution is
-`make && ./movies input_1.txt movie_a movie_b movie_c some_letter`
+Sample execution of the program will be as follows:
+`make && ./movies arg1 arg2 arg3`. `arg1`  represents the flag which is a boolean variable i.e. can be true or false. `arg2` represents the input file which is to be inserted into the BST. `arg3` will either be a movie prefix if the flag is true or the name of the output file if the flag is false.
+Once inserted, there are again two modes of operation.
+If true, you need to print the pre-order traversal of your tree which consists of node data i.e. movie name and level.
+Then you need to search for the movie with the highest rating beginning with the prefix that is passed as the 3rd argument.
+If the flag is false, you need to search for all the movies in the BST i.e. perform search on each movie present in the input file/BST.
+You also need to time your searches and store statistics such as minimum, maximum and median time taken to perform search across all movies.
+You also need to track the number of steps that occurred during the search.
+You can use the output file to store all the timing and steps taken for search operations.

 ## Requirements
 For this programming assignment, you will have a lot of flexibility on your implementation (which just means we won't be providing a code framework for you to fill in).
 However, there are a few requirements that you need to keep in mind as you think about your solution: